Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 Lethargy: A dog that appears weak or apathetic urgently needs medical attention.

-When should we visit the vet?
+When should we consult the vet?

-Preventing diarrhea in dogs - What can I do to prevent diarrhea from occurring in the first place?
+Preventing Diarrhea in Dogs - What can I do to prevent diarrhea from occurring in the first place?

 1. Fasting

-2. Bland diet
+2. Bland Diet

 3. Pumpkin